IBMStreams/streamsx.websocket/_docs/220-user_operator_design.md

 *******************************

 * **HttpPost** - This is a client-based Java analytic operator that can be used to send text or binary content to the specified HTTP or HTTPS endpoint and then wait to receive text or binary data as response for that HTTP POST request from the remote server.
+This operator allows clients to send data via HTTP GET, PUT and POST.
 It was originally built to test the WebSocketSource operator discussed above for sending and receiving binary data to/from it.
 This operator can be used in other real-world application scenarios as well if it fits the needs.

 ### HttpPost operator parameters
 Following are the parameters accepted by the HttpPost operator.
 Some parameters are mandatory with user-provided values and others are optional with default values assigned within the Java operator logic.